The twelfth volume in the DIFP series is out now, and some of the coverage it has gotten gives a flavour of the contents

-The Trinity Long Room Hub recently hosted a webinar on the next instalment in the Documents on Irish Foreign Policy (DIFP) series; listen to the full recording.
+The Trinity Long Room Hub recently hosted a webinar on the latest DIFP volume; listen back to the full recording.

 This teaching resource for second-level history, based on the Documents on Irish Foreign Policy (DIFP) series, uses original documents to explore Ireland's experience of the Second World War; the 'Emergency'.